radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/naming-context-property-commands.md

 vdsconfig.bat set-ctx-prop -namingcontext o=mytest -cache -prop fulltextenabled -value true

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – setting this value to true only enables full text searching.
-You must rebuild the index for the store after setting the value to true.**
+>Setting this value to true only enables full text searching.
+You must rebuild the index for the store after setting the value to true.

 #### Persistent Cache Periodic Refresh Validation Threshold